HectorGitt/Trivia-API-Development-and-Documentation-project/backend/README.md

 8. Create a `POST` endpoint to get questions to play the quiz.
 This endpoint should take a category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
 9. Create error handlers for all expected errors including 400, 404, 422, and 500.

-## Documenting your Endpoints

-You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
-Use the example below as a reference.

-### Documentation Example
+### API DOCUMENTATION

-`GET '/api/v1.0/categories'`
+`GET '/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches an object containing the categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Example Response:

 ```json
 {